shadawck/mitrecve/README.md

 # MITRECVE

-Get all cve corresponding to a specific keyword or a list of keywords - Packages or products for example - from the [mitre](https://cve.mitre.org/) website
+Get all CVE corresponding to a specific keyword or list of keywords - Packages or products for example - from the [mitre](https://cve.mitre.org/) website.
-Display or save these informations.

 # Install